 Once you’ve found distressed properties you’re interested in pursuing, Reonomy allows you to uncover ownership information directly in the platform.
 To do so, click into the property’s respective Ownership tab.
 Then, click the button labeled “Get Contact Information.”
 This will unlock the full-scope view of property ownership.

-On this page, you can see specific LLC-related details regarding who owns the property, professionals associated with the LLC, their contact information as well the contact information for the owning entity itself.
+On this page, you can see specific LLC-related details regarding who owns the property, professionals associated with the LLC, their contact information, the contact information for the owning entity itself.

-You can also see other individual ownership details, such as mailing addresses, phone numbers, and email addresses.
+You can also see individual ownership details, such as mailing addresses, phone numbers, and email addresses.
 This allows you to reach decision-makers directly, rather than getting blocked by gatekeepers.
+Contacting the owners directly can save you valuable time and money by eliminating the middlemen and reducing competition.

 < data-toc=”Label”h3>How to Label Properties of Interest

-If you want to move forward with a distressed property, Reonomy allows you to save your results with a labeling tool.
-This enables you to mark properties you’re interested in to explore at a later time or to export in a report when you’re ready.
+If you want to move forward with distressed property acquisition, Reonomy allows you to save your results with a labeling tool.
+This enables you to mark properties to explore at a later time or to export in a report when you’re ready.

 To label an individual distressed property, click on the text that reads Add Label +.
 Here, you can add a customized colored label to the property.
 You can also label properties in bulk by clicking the More drop-down in your list of results, then choosing Label.